code-differently/code-differently-24-q4/lesson_05/kimberleehaldane/README.md

 1. User Story: Customizing Sims
     - Title: Enhanced Sim Life Control
     - As a player,
-    - I want to have more input and control over my Sim's career, and life choices.
+    - I want to have more input and control over my Sim's career and life choices
     - So that I can build Sim worlds reflecting my own creativity and preferences.

     Acceptance Criteria: